SAD, BSP stitch alliance for Punjab Assembly polls, say will oust 'non-performing' Cong | Politics

 ''Mission of our alliance is to get rid of this non-performing regime.
 Our alliance will form the next government and once again ensure peace, brotherhood, communal harmony and overall development of Punjab,'' he said.

 Hitting out at CM Amarinder Singh, he said, ''We don't need to say anything about this chief minister, who has lost trust of his own cabinet colleagues, who are now speaking against him.''
 Referring to the Centre's contentious farm laws, Mishra said, ''A conspiracy being hatched to snatch land from farmers.
-We have strongly raised this issue even in the Parliament.''
-The BSP leader said the SAD had been opposing the farm ordinances and when the BJP-led dispensation did not listen they decided to walk out of the alliance.
-The BSP has a considerable hold over Dalits in the Doaba belt.
-Punjab is also the birthplace of the party's founder Kashi Ram, who belonged to Rupnagar district.
+We have strongly raised this issue even in Parliament.''
+Meanwhile, Punjab's main opposition party AAP dubbed the alliance as “anti-Punjab and unholy”.
+It alleged that it was formed on the directions of Prime Minister Narendra Modi to “obstruct” the way of the Aam Aadmi Party in the state.

+AAP's Punjab affairs co-incharge and Delhi MLA Raghav Chadha said the “anti-Punjab” parties were ''appalled'' by the ''love'' shown by the people to the Aam Aadmi Party in Punjab.

+It was highly reprehensible that the BSP which claims to be a party led by Dalits was working closely with the Akali Dal which “perpetrated atrocities” on Dalits, the AAP alleged.

 ALSO READ